Timeline: What we know so far about the murder of four University of Idaho students

 Ethan Chapin, Madison Mogen, Xana Kernodle, and Kaylee Goncalves were found dead at a house near the University of Idaho campus on Sunday, mere hours after posting smiling photographs on Instagram.

-So far, the suspect or the murder weapon have not been traced and the police have cautioned the small town of 25,000 people to stay vigilant.
+So far, neither the suspect nor the murder weapon have been traced and the police have cautioned the small town of 25,000 people to remain vigilant.

 Monday 22 August – Term begins

-The University of Idaho's fall semester this year began on 22 August, drawing all four students back to campus.
+The University of Idaho's fall semester began on 22 August, drawing all four students back to campus.

-Mr Chapin, 20, was from Conway in northwestern Washington state, while Ms Kernodle was from the suburbs of Phoenix in Arizona.
-Ms Mogen and Ms Goncalves were both from Idaho, near the city of Coeur d’Alene about 84 miles north of Moscow.
+Chapin was from Conway in northwestern Washington state, while Kernodle was from the suburbs of Phoenix in Arizona.
+Mogen and Goncalves were both from Idaho, near the city of Coeur d’Alene about 84 miles north of Moscow.

+Mogen, Goncalves, Kernodle and two other female students lived together in a six-bedroom home off campus – the home where the murders took place.
+Kernodle and Chapin were dating.

 Saturday 12 November – 'One lucky girl'

-At 8.57 local time, Ms Goncalves posted for the last time on Instagram, including a picture of herself and all three other students standing together arm-in-arm on the porch of a house.
+At 8.57 local time, Goncalves posted for the last time on Instagram, including a picture of herself and all three other slain students standing together arm-in-arm on the porch of a house.

 "One lucky girl to be surrounded by these people everyday," she wrote in her caption.